-- To move the data from one HBase cluster to another, use snapshot and either the clone\snapshot or ExportSnapshot utility; or, use the CopyTable utility. - To move the data from one HBase cluster to another without downtime on either cluster, use replication.
+- To move the data from one HBase cluster to another, use snapshot and either the clone_snapshot or ExportSnapshot utility; or, use the CopyTable utility. - To move the data from one HBase cluster to another without downtime on either cluster, use replication. - To migrate data between HBase version that are not wire compatible, such as from CDH 4 to CDH 5, see Importing HBase Data From CDH 4 to CDH 5 on page 81.